 Touch, a sensitivity of touch, too fragile to think: waves of seduction emanate from the center tug, every sound gives its word to the impossible, you craft pleasure stationary, freedom happens to you (the sensual bloom of a powerlessness transforms awkwardness into light waves, an illusoriness that gives grace back to all of your uncanny fidget).

 Impossibles: shoulder skin, language, color.
-You are the heart of its offering; how could I have ever lost your signal?
-Telepathically you answer everything, translate everything, toast to our great loss.
-Wasn’t that, that face, the great visitation? ―A blankness that stayed, wondrously, as you looked away: wasn’t that all along the sunset we prayed? wasn’t that step by step the step we paved? wasn’t that believing?
+You are the heart of its offering; so how could I have lost your signal?
+Telepathically, you answer everything, translate, toast to our great loss.
+Wasn’t that, that face, the great visitation? ―A blankness that stayed, wondrously, as you looked away: wasn’t that all along the sunset we prayed, the step by step we paved?
+Wasn’t that believing?

 (You say it, you give it, and that’s the end: heartbeats, sinking under, to trust touch and to leave in the feel of it.)